ibmdb/node-ibm_db/README.md

 - Python 2.7 is needed by node-gyp.

-- You need not to install any db2 ODBC client driver for connectivity.
-Just install ibm_db and it is ready for use.
+- You need not to install any db2 ODBC client driver for connectivity. `ibm_db` itself download and install odbc/cli driver from ibm website during installation.
+Just install `ibm_db` and it is ready for use.

 - Recommended versions of node.js is V4.x, V6.x and V7.x.
 Support for node.js V0.10.x is deprecated on Windows and will be discontinued from next release.